 My workspace is everywhere.
 I work in my atelier or outdoor.
 I have my own mobile lights, that gives me the freedom to work with maximum creativity.
 I plan my photography projects; I train my mindfulness and I keep things simple.
 During a project, keeping the head and the gut feeling in balance is essential.

 The final part of my photographic process is printing.
-I do printing myself and I love to see my work on a nice sheet of fine art paper.
+I do printing myself and I love to see my work on a beautiful sheet of fine art paper.

-I am a photo book collector.
+I am a photo book collector for many years.
 Photo books are my main source of inspiration.
 My favourite photographers are Peter Lindbergh, whom I’ve met just one year before his death.
 I will never forget his eyes, they were on fire.
-I like the work of David Lachapelle, he is a great artist.
-Bruce Gilden is my favourite street photographer, his photos are real.
-Japanese photography is very important to me, Daido Moriyama has done some incredible stuff.
+I like the work of David Lachapelle, his creativity is unbelievable.
+Bruce Gilden is one of my favorite street photographers, his photos are real and unreal at the same time.
+Japanese photography is also very important to me, Daido Moriyama has done some incredible stuff.
 I like the work of Terry O’Neill, the photos he took from David Bowie are fantastic.
 I’ve met Terry briefly, he was a true gentleman.

 I am not focussed on a certain part of photography, but I love to work with people and I love to be out on the streets, see, feel, smell and enjoy life.